-Services and resources are available through the Carl D. Perkins grant for students pursuing a workforce education program.
-Assistance programs include child care, laptop loaners, Mifi hotspots, textbooks, and transportation and are available for eligible students on a first-come, first-serve basis.
+Services and resources are available through the Carl D. Perkins grant for students pursuing a workforce and technical education program.
+Assistance programs include childcare reimbursement, laptop loaners, Mifi hotspot loaners, textbook loaners, educational supplies assistance, and transportation reimbursement and are available for eligible students on a first-come, first-serve basis.
 Eligibility requirements include, but are not limited to, declaration of workforce major, Pell grant eligibility, and enrollment status.
-In addition, students with unique and special circumstances, including academically and economically disadvantaged, English as a second language, single parent, individual with disabilities, a youth of a parent on active duty in the armed forces, and/or individuals aged out of foster care are also eligible.
-Questions regarding workforce education programs at Trinity Valley Community College should call the associate vice president of workforce education at 903-675-6232.
+In addition, students with unique and special circumstances, including academically and economically disadvantaged, English as a second language, single parent, individuals with disabilities, a youth of a parent on active duty in the armed forces, and/or individuals aged out of foster care are also eligible.
+Questions regarding workforce and technical education programs at Trinity Valley Community College should call the associate vice president of workforce education at 903-675-6232.

-To enroll in workforce programs, the student must meet the requirements for admission to Trinity Valley Community College.
-Students entering certain workforce programs should carefully consider their individual criminal history as it can impact the eligibility for pursuing state and national licenses.
+To enroll in workforce and technical programs, the student must meet the requirements for admission to Trinity Valley Community College.
+Students entering certain workforce and technical programs should carefully consider their individual criminal history as it can impact the eligibility for pursuing state and national licenses.
 Refer to the descriptions of the individual programs on the following pages for any special requirements.

-Some changes in workforce programs reflected in this catalog may be pending approval by the Texas Higher Education Coordinating Board and will be noted as such.
+Some changes in workforce and technical programs reflected in this catalog may be pending approval by the Texas Higher Education Coordinating Board and will be noted as such.

 On the following pages, specific courses that are required in each of the workforce and technical education programs are outlined.
 The vice president of instruction, the associate vice president of workforce education, or advisors will be able to provide additional information about the programs of study and assist the student in selecting a course of study.
 Substitutions for any course in the AAS degree or certificate require approval of the associate vice president of workforce education.